Minds On

 - Robinson-Superior and Robinson-Huron Treaty (1850)

-You should consider how Indigenous peoples were consulted in this treaty-making process, how the treaty impacted them then, and if the treaty is still impacting them today.
+You should consider how Indigenous Peoples were consulted in this treaty-making process, how the treaty impacted Indigenous Peoples, and if the treaty is still impactful today.

 Explore the following article “How Treaties Shaped My Life – and My Great-Great-Grandmother’s.”

-Press ‘TVO.org’ to access “How Treaties Shaped My Life – and My Great-Great-Grandmother’s.”
+Press tvo today to access “How Treaties Shaped My Life – and My Great-Great-Grandmother’s.”

-TVO dot org (Opens in a new window)In the article, the author writes, “Once I stopped to consider the impact of this treaty and of the 70 other historic treaties that the Government of Canada recognizes, I realized that many aspects of my life – and the lives of everyone else who lives in Canada – have been shaped by them.”
-Treaties detail the rights and responsibilities of both Indigenous communities and the Government.
+tvo today (Opens in a new tab)In the article, the author writes, “Once I stopped to consider the impact of this treaty and of the 70 other historic treaties that the Government of Canada recognizes, I realized that many aspects of my life – and the lives of everyone else who lives in Canada – have been shaped by them.”
+Treaties detail the rights and responsibilities of both Indigenous communities and the government.

 Review